scoskey/m502/notes.md

 Operations on sets. look at Joy of Sets.

-### 3. The Axioms of extensionality, pairing, and union
+### 3. Axiomatic set theory: Axioms to get going

 * Set theory is officially the axioms for the set membership relation $\in$.
 * There are many additional set relations and operations, but these can all be defined in terms of $\in$.
 For example consider subset, union, intersection, and empty set.
 * Draw some sample models and play around
 * The axioms of set theory must at least get the hereditarily finite sets right.
-* Empty Set Existence Axiom: not officially necessary, but let's just start with this.
+* Axiom of (Empty) Set Existence: not officially necessary, but let's just start with this.
-* Extensionality Axiom: This axiom distinguishes set theory from other types of collections (lists, multisets).
+* Axiom of Extensionality: This axiom distinguishes set theory from other types of collections (lists, multisets).
-* Pairing Axiom:
+* Axiom of Pairing:
-* Union Axiom:
+* Axiom of Union:
 * Proposition: there exists a nonempty set
 * Proposition: there exists a set with more than one element
 * Proposition: there exists a set with more than two elements
 * In general, one can see how all sets involving $\set{\ }$ and $\emptyset$ may be created

-### 3.5 The Axiom of Separation and Russel's paradox
+### 3.5 The Axiom of Separation and Russell's paradox

-* Comprehension Axiom: Allows to form subsets.
+* Axiom of Separation: Allows to form subsets.
 This justifies the use of the set-builder notation $\set{z\in x\mid \phi(z)}$.
-* Naive comprehension $\set{z\mid P(z)}$ leads to two problems: the use of non-logical phrases such as "the least natural number that can be defined in fewer than 20 words", and Russell's paradox.
+* Naive Axiom of Comprehension: $\set{z\mid P(z)}$.
+This leads to two problems: the use of non-logical phrases such as "the least natural number that can be defined in fewer than 20 words", and Russell's paradox.
 The modern comprehension axiom is also called the separation axiom.
-* The comprehension axiom is really an axiom scheme.
+* The Axiom of Separation is really an axiom scheme.
 Thus set theory officially has infinitely many axioms.

-### 4. Numbers, Functions, and the Axiom of Replacement
+### 4. Numbers, functions, and the Axiom of Replacement

 * We have promised that set theory is somehow the theory of everything, meaning all other objects of mathematical study can be regarded as sets.
 Perhaps the most important objects in mathematics are natural numbers.
 How can these be regarded as objects in the universe of sets?
 * Von Neumann ordinals: an ordinal is a counting number (as opposed to a quantity measuring number).
 Define $0,1,2,3,\ldots$ as particular hereditarily finite sets.